replikativ/datahike/doc/schema.md

 # Schema
-In databases there are two approaches for imposing integrity constraints on a structured data collections: *schema-on-read* or *schema-on-write*.
+In databases there are two approaches for imposing integrity constraints on structured data collections: *schema-on-read* or *schema-on-write*.
 The *schema-on-read* approach assumes an implicit structure of the data where the structure is only intepreted at read level.
 Document databases like